mbolsen/open-github-pull-requests-api/README.md

   3. Lots of comments in the code.
 This makes it more readable for others (or ourselves in the future).
 I give credit to Ian Swensen's comments repo.  <a href="https://github.com/Ian-Engineer/good-comments">https://github.com/Ian-Engineer/good-comments</a>
   4. The client app is built with React because I enjoy working with React.
 There are a handful of other ways it could be built, but I decided on React.
 The downside of this is that the webpack needs to be ran to bundle the javascript.
 I also considered including the bundle for ease, but ultimately decided not to because it typically isn't included.
   5. I used a process.env file in the root directory.
 If a user includes a GITHUB_TOKEN, then the amount of requests to the GitHub API can be higher.
 If a GITHUB_TOKEN is not in the .env file in the root directory, then it will still work, but fewer requests can be made.
+  6. Testing - Making test calls to the API allows for each line to be tested.
+I prefer this over making more tests for smaller functions.
+Mocking the data is good because then we don't have to call the actual GitHub API and use up our calls per day.
+I also could have added testing from the client side, but since the purpose of this app is an API and not a client app I didn't focus my energy there.
-  6. I will continue to think of a more optimized solution.
+  7. I will continue to think of a more optimized solution.
 I enjoyed working with the promises on the get('open-pulls') route.

 <p align="right">(<a href="#top">back to top</a>)</p>